 Most people stick with the default “Roomba” name for their Wi-Fi connected vacuum cleaning robots.
 However, many also give their Roomba a proper name.

-The following list is the 15 most commonly assigned names to Wi-Fi connected Roomba models vacuum cleaners, according to data collected via the iRobot Home app for Android and iOS.
+The following is a list of the 15 most popular names given to Wi-Fi connected Roomba models vacuum cleaners, according to data collected via the iRobot Home app for Android and iOS.

 The default name.
 Call a spade a spade.